 The student, having completed and passed the qualifying exams, will propose (and later, orally defend) his or her dissertation subject.
-Shortly after the creation of the dissertation committee, the PhD candidate will sit for her/his proposal defense (the defense form is located here PUBP Dissertation Proposal Defense Form.
+Shortly after the creation of the dissertation committee, the PhD candidate will sit for her/his proposal defense (and submit the PUBP Dissertation Defense Form).

-In consultation with the dissertation committee chair, the candidate should review the appropriate Institutional Review Board policies and complete the related forms located here VPRED.
+In consultation with the dissertation committee chair, the candidate should review the appropriate Institutional Review Board policies and complete the related forms located here, VPRED.